 - Free legal helpline

-- The policy remains in place if tenants change (and pass referencing)
+- The policy remains in place if tenants change (subject to referencing and admin fee)

 It’s a no-brainer to seek a deposit from any tenant to pay for any damages or repairs when they move on.
 Having sought references and produced a tenancy agreement for a friend or relative, it’s a natural next step to ask for a full deposit.
 Five weeks’ rent is the maximum that landlords can take as a deposit due to the Tenant Fees Act.